gaurav0973/study-stash/readme.md

 When testing the API endpoints, make sure to:

-1. Use the correct Content-Type header: `Content-Type: application/json`
+1. Use the correct Content-Type header: `Content-Type: application/json` for JSON requests
+2. Use `multipart/form-data` for file uploads
-2. Include all required fields in the request body
+3. Include all required fields in the request body
-3. For protected routes, include the JWT token in the cookie
+4. For protected routes, include the JWT token in the cookie

-Example for registration:
+### Example for User Registration:

 ```json
 {